-The Ministry of Industry and Commerce Chairs the Trade and Private Sector Working Group.
-The Embassy of Germany and the European Commission are Co-Chairs
+The Ministry of Industry and Commerce chairs the Trade & Private Sector Working Group.
+Germany and the European Union are Co-Chairs.

 The private sector, both domestic and foreign, and including small and medium-sized enterprises (SMEs), is playing an increasing role in Lao PDR’s economy, which is one of the fastest growing in South East Asia year on year.